telerik/xaml-docs/controls/radgridview/grouping/group-footers.md

 * Using [Aggregate Functions]({%slug gridview-columns-aggregate-functions%}).

 The group footers are most commonly used to visualize calculations from aggregate functions within the scope of the current group.
-Consider the following example.
+Consider the following example:

 #### __XAML__